• About Us

 DIY: Clear Casting Resin Paperweights

-• Share
+Share

 DIY: Resin Paperweights

 Hi, it’s Natalie from Doodlecraft!
 Resin paperweights are so cool and easy to make.
 They are a great way to make something personal and make a great gift idea.
 You can embed just about anything in resin.
 Have you played around with resin yet?
 This is a great project to start with.
-Paperweights are a great conversation piece in any room.
+Resin Paperweights are a great conversation piece in any room.

 • Clear Polyester Casting Resin

-• Casting Poly Molds
+• Polyester Casting Resin Molds

 • Mold Release